wavemaker/docs/docs/developing-with-agents/aira-agents/marketplace-agent.md

 # Marketplace Agent

-The **Marketplace Agent** discovers and installs reusable artifacts from the WaveMaker Marketplace into application projects.
-It serves as the controlled gateway between the centralized artifact repository and individual project codebases, ensuring safe acquisition without compromising project integrity.
+The **Marketplace Agent** enables developers to discover and install reusable artifacts from the [WaveMaker Marketplace](https://marketplace.wavemaker.com/) directly into their application projects.
+It functions as a controlled integration layer between the centralized artifact repository and project codebase.

-Artifact reuse accelerates development, promotes consistency across teams, and leverages battle-tested components.
-The Marketplace Agent automates the discovery-to-installation pipeline while enforcing compatibility validation, version control, and explicit confirmation requirements.
-It operates exclusively at the acquisition layer—configuration, binding, and usage fall outside its scope.
+Reusing artifacts helps teams build faster, maintain consistency, and rely on well-tested components.
+The agent automates the discovery-to-installation workflow while enforcing compatibility checks, version validation, and explicit developer approval.
+Its scope is limited to artifact acquisition only; configuration, binding, and runtime usage are handled separately.

-All installation operations flow through Studio APIs, maintaining consistency with WaveMaker platform behavior and ensuring proper audit trails.
+All installation operations flow through Platform MCPs, maintaining consistency with WaveMaker platform behavior and ensuring proper audit trails.

 ---